Skip to main content

 If one file cannot connect residency proof, Form 2555 or Form 1116 support, return linkage, and key supporting records, keep the filing open until the trail is complete.

-We covered this in detail in Tax Home vs. Abode: A Critical Distinction for the FEIE.
+If this comes down to where your tax home is and whether you still have an abode in the United States, see Tax Home vs. Abode: A Critical Distinction for the FEIE.

 If you want this checklist enforced in day-to-day ops, align tax-profile collection, policy gates, and traceable payout records in one workflow where supported.
 See payout operations controls